Skip Navigation

 Small changes in how we operate our offices also have a positive impact on the planet.

-Examples of the initiatives that we had in place in 2022:
+Examples of initiatives we had in place in 2023:

-• Generally, when we do print, we try to minimize environmental impact by using paper that has postconsumer content; setting printers to print double-sided; and using large-capacity, refurbished toner cartridges that result in less plastic, steel, aluminum, and rubber waste as compared to traditional toners.
+• Generally, when we do print, we try to minimize environmental impact by using paper that contains postconsumer content; setting printers to print double-sided; and using large-capacity, refurbished toner cartridges that result in less plastic, steel, aluminum, and rubber waste (as compared to traditional toner cartridges).
 We also have a program to recycle office paper.

-• In the café at our Corporate Office, we provide flatware and utensils that are reusable or compostable, and we encourage the use of reusable plates as well.
-We also supply deskside recycling bins and provide convenient organic waste and single-stream recycling receptacles in common areas.
+• In the café at our Corporate Office, we provide reusable or compostable flatware and utensils.
+We also supply deskside recycling bins and convenient organic waste and single-stream recycling receptacles in common areas.

 • The majority of our Associates receive electronic paychecks, which reduces paper use.